APNIC-net/cool_bgp_stats/README.md

 Has to be executed separately for the different years of interest.

 * delegated_stats_v3.py
 Third version of delegated_stats.py script.
-Now this script doesn't include all the variables and methods related to delegated file handling as they were extracted to a the DelegatedHandler class in a separate script.
+Now this script doesn't include all the variables and methods related to delegated file handling as they were extracted to the DelegatedHandler class in a separate script.
 This script instantiates DelegatedHandler and then computes the statistics.
-Now the '-y' option is not mandatory anymore.
+The '-y' option is not mandatory anymore.
 If the script is executed without using the '-y' option, the statistics will be computed for all the years available in the delegated file.
+Comments in the script provide further detail about how it works.

+* delegated_stats_v4_DO_NOT_USE.py
+This script was created with the purpose of making the computation of statistics about delegations more efficient.
+Instead of initializing the stats_df DataFrame with all the possible combinations of the index columns values, rows are created when necessary.
+I thought this would perform better, however, the fact of having to sort the index after adding a new row probably makes it perform worse.
+Indeed, comparing the execution of v3 of the script and v4 of the script I found out that v3 is faster.
+This script is kept in the repository as a reference but it SHOULD NOT BE USED (Use delegated_stats_v3.py instead.)

 * get_file.py
 Script by Carlos Martinez that downloads a file provided its URL.